misaelgaldamez/cdmxdata/Intercensal 2015/Household : Hogares/Readme.md

 # Data File Description

 This datafile is a summary of the 2015 Intercensal Survey, aggregated at the borough level by household.
-Each statistic represents the characteristics of the average household in that borough.
+Each statistic represents the characteristics of the average household in the respective borough.

-The microdata is processed and harmonized by the Minnesota Population Center via IPUMS International and I have uploaded here my processed files.
+The microdata is harmonized and cleaned by the Minnesota Population Center via IPUMS International and I have uploaded here my processed files.

 Reference: *Minnesota Population Center.
 (2018).
 Integrated Public Use Microdata Series: International (Version 7.1 [Mexico 2015 data via National Institute of Statistics, Geography, and Informatics.]).*